Styled shoots are used extensively in the wedding industry as they’re a great way for wedding pros to collaborate, push boundaries, and get creative.

 Mostly they’re done collaboratively.
-Meaning everyone dedicates their time, craft and talent, free of charge, in order to get new images for marketing and promotional purposes, to diversify their portfolio and for press coverage.
+Meaning everyone dedicates their time, craft and talent, free of charge.
+This allows them to get new images for their portfolio and get press coverage.

 Have a Clear Concept for your Styled Shoot

 Before you choose your team, make sure you have a clear concept and an end goal in sight.
-You’re more likely to be successful getting a great team on board who share common business and creative goals, if you have a clear concept.
+You’re more likely to be successful getting a great team on board if you have a clear concept.

 Ask yourself these five things: What?
 Where?
 Why?
 How?
 Who?